rgligora/rgligora/README.md

 - 👋 Hi, I’m @rgligora
-- 👀 I’m interested in IoT, C programming, Arduino, etc.
+- 👀 I’m interested in all things computers.
+Form IoT, C programming and Arduino to ML and AI.
 - 🌱 I’m currently learning Java!
 - 📫 How to reach me:
 Instagram: @roko.gligora